 If you’re strapped for cash, your investment doesn’t even have to be financial.
 Marcus points to the resources available to smaller businesses that want to improve on their marketing game, including BowlerHat’s list of 30 small business SEO tips.
 “Just working through these tips in a procedural manner will help businesses of all shapes and sizes see an improvement in organic search visibility,” he adds.

 Scopio is the industry’s premier search and licensing platform for images and videos on social media.
-We help brands, nonprofits, companies and media outlets and others find and use visuals that matter to their audience and build custom integrations.
+We help brands, nonprofits, companies and media outlets and others find and use visuals that matter to their audience.
 Want to learn more about digital marketing best practices?
-Request a demo with the button below or email [email protected] Let’s talk strategy!
+Email us at firstname.lastname@example.org or sign up for a 10-day free trial.
+Let’s talk strategy!
 Featured photo courtesy of Brandon Nesbitt.